 We have no idea what’s headed our way so it certainly gets our thinking caps on once the swapped stuff arrives! ;)

 I just love that though.
 I’m all about envisioning what something can be anyway.

 Here’s what I created with the swapped items from the last “Swap It” challenge back in March. –> “Thrifty Makeovers Repurposed”

 This time I created a faux weathered sign, a no sew pillow and a fancy cork board out of the items that Danielle over at Finding Silver Pennies sent to me below.

 I didn’t end up using the map sheets or the yellow check fabric but I did use everything else.

 I created this faux weathered sign first…..(and it’s my favorite!)

 (I’ve included several affiliate links below for your convenience.
 See my disclosure here.)

-I took the crate apart and used all of the slat pieces to create a board for this sign.
+I created it by taking the crate apart and gluing all of the “slats” together to create this flat surface.